tinnamchoi/ctf-team/README.md

 ## Past competitions

+> Note: I don't usually publicize my writeup repos unless I had a significant amount of solves, let me know by opening an issue if you want to see the private ones.

 ### DuckCTF

 This was my first CTF so I didn't document it well and it's not on CTFTime so there's not much to see here